 What doesn’t she love?
 The cost of the refills.

-On a recent visit, I freed her from refill tyranny, with help from an article on Lifehacker.
+I freed her from refill tyranny, with help from an article on Lifehacker.
 It was pretty simple:

 - Turn the bottle that holds the WetJet’s cleaning solution upside-down and immerse it in a pan of boiling water far enough to cover the cap for about 90 seconds.